renovatebot/renovate/readme.md

 You can find instructions for GitHub here (select "repo" permissions): https://help.github.com/articles/creating-an-access-token-for-command-line-use/

-You can find instructions for GitLab here: https://docs.gitlab.com/ee/api/README.html#personal-access-tokens Please note that currently only GitLab API v3 is supported and not v4.
+You can find instructions for GitLab here: https://docs.gitlab.com/ee/api/README.html#personal-access-tokens

 This token needs to be configured via file, environment variable, or CLI.
 See [docs/configuration.md](docs/configuration.md) for details.
 The simplest way is to expose it as `GITHUB_TOKEN` or `GITLAB_TOKEN`.